The Savings Expert: Passive Income Is A Scam! Post-Traumatic Broke Syndrome Is Controlling Millions!

 TL;DR

-• True financial happiness comes from family, friends, and health rather than luxury goods or passive income fantasies
+• True happiness comes from family, friends, and health, not from luxury goods or status symbols

 Key Moments